Get all the latest data for Nicosia

 What property type will give the best return in Nicosia over 5 years as of 2026?

-As of early 2026, mid-market apartments, specifically 2-bedroom units in good condition with practical amenities like parking and energy-efficient insulation, are expected to deliver the best total return in Nicosia over the next five years.
+As of 2026, modern apartments are expected to give the best total return in Nicosia over 5 years.

 How will new infrastructure projects affect property prices in Nicosia over 5 years?